 5.1 Cortical coupling voxel-wise descriptive maps

 We calculated voxel-wise mean and variance maps of coupling values to characterize spatial patterns in CBF-ALFF-ReHo coupling and visualized these on the FreeSurfer sphere.
-Throughout the cortical surface, all voxels showed strong coupling, and voxels with stronger coupling also had higher variance between subjects.
+Throughout the cortical surface, all voxels showed strong coupling, and voxels with stronger average coupling also had higher variance between subjects.
 The average voxel-wise mean coupling value was 0.99 (sd = 0.37; range from 0.27 to 3.30).
 The average voxel-wise variance was 0.91 (sd = 0.20; range from 0.45 to 2.64).

-Visual comparison of voxel-wise descriptive maps with the Desikan-Killiany cortical atlas (Desikan et al., 2006) suggests coupling is especially strong in the following regions, bilaterally: superior frontal, paracentral, caudal anterior cingulate, posterior cingulate, isthmus cingulate, pericalcarine, lateral occipital, and insula (TOCITE FIG).
+Visual comparison of voxel-wise descriptive maps with the Desikan-Killiany cortical atlas (Desikan et al., 2006) suggests coupling is especially strong in the following regions, bilaterally: superior frontal gyrus, paracentral gyrus, caudal anterior cingulate, posterior cingulate, isthmus cingulate, pericalcarine, lateral occipital, and insula (TOCITE FIG).
 Additionally, the parts of the hippocampus and thalamus that can be seen show stronger coupling.
 These regions also tended to show higher variance, suggesting these regions may be biologically interesting in the context of CBF-ALFF-ReHo coupling.

 Comparing to the Yeo 7 functional networks, areas of strong coupling are observed primarily in the default and frontoparietal networks.
 Small portions of the visual network as well as other networks also show strong coupling, though those patterns were less apparent.